Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is Liquidity Risk?

 Liquidity risk is the risk that an individual won’t be able to find a buyer or seller for assets they wish to trade during a given period of time, which can lead to adverse effects on the price.
-Liquidity risk is higher for complex investments or investment vehicles like CDs that may charge penalties to access funds early.
+Liquidity risk is higher for complex investments or investment vehicles like CDs that may charge penalties to liquidate or access funds early.

 Are Stocks a Liquid Asset?